-Norms.-Col. Croghan landed with his troops at what is now called 'British Landing,' so named from the fact that the British landed there on the night of the 16th and 17th of July, 1812, when they successfully surprised Fort Mackinac.
+Notes.-Col. Croghan landed with his troops at what is now called 'British Landing,' so named from the fact that the British landed there on the night of the 16th and 17th of July, 1812, when they successfully surprised Fort Mackally through an orchard, on the left.

-On entering the gate on the road leading to British Landing, after passing through the narrow belt of timber, you come to a slight ridge which crosses the road, passing diagonally through an orchard, on the left.

 On the south side of this ridge the British troops were concealed, having four field pieces; the line was protected by a hastily constructed abattis, and the left by an entrenchment, the remains of which can be seen in the orchard some 250 yards to the left of, and nearly parallel to, the road.

-The British forces were under the command of Lieut.-Col. Robert McDouall, Glengarry Light Infantry Fencibles, then in command at Fort Macking
+The British forces were under the command of Lieut.-Col.

-Major Holmes' body was put on board a schooner and sent to Detroit, where it was buried in the old cemetery on the corner of Larned street and Woodward avenue, on land belonging to "The First Protestant Society."
-In 1834 when excavating for the building of "The First Protestant Church" the remains of Major Holmes were found with six cannon balls in the coffin.
-The balls were placed in the coffin for the purpose of sinking the body if in danger of being captured by the British while on its way to Detroit.
+On entering the gate on the road leading to British Landing, after passing through the narrow belt of timber, you inac. come to a slight ridge which crosses the road, passing diagonto Detroit, where it was buried in the old cemetery on the corner of Larned street and Woodward avenue, on land belonging to "The First Protestant Society."
+In 1834 when excavating for the building of "The First Protestant Church" the remains of Major Holmes were found with six cannon The balls were placed in the coffin for the purpose of sinking the body if in danger of being capballs in the coffin. tured by the British while on its way to Detroit.
 The remains were placed in a box and buried in the Protestant cemetery near Gratiot, Beaubien and Antoine streets.

+Robert McDouall, Glengarry Light Infantry Fencibles, then Major Holmes' body was put on board a schooner and sent in command at Fort Mackinac.

 1815.
-By the treaty of peace and amity between Great Britain and the United States, concluded at Ghent, Belgium, December 24th, 1814, and signed by Lord Gambier, Henry Goulbourn and William Adams, on the part of Great Britain, and by John Quincy Adams, James A. Bayard, Henry Clay, Jonathan Russell and Albert Gallatin, on the part of the United States (ratifications exchanged February 17th, and proclaimed February 18th, 1815), the post of Michilimackinac was again restored to the United States.
+By the treaty of peace and amity between Great Britain and the United States, concluded at Ghent, Belgium, December 24th, 1814, and signed by Lord Gambier, Henry Gonlbourn and William Adams, on the part of Great Britain, and by John Quiney Adams, James A. Bayard, Henry Clay, Jonathan Russell and Albert Gallatin, on the part of the United States (ratifications exchanged February 17th, and proclaimed February 18th, 1815), the post of Michilimaekinac was again restored to the United States.